 Due to the expansion of facilities and inflated tourism leading to increased prices, the NPS (who manage the site – even though it is on Navajo Nation territory) are working on a more accessibility friendly path.

-What was once effectively a sand dune is now solid and compact, which means there’s a better chance you won’t arrive at the viewpoint with half a beach inside your shoes.
+What was once effectively a sand dune will become solid and compact, which means there’s a better chance you won’t arrive at the viewpoint with half a beach inside your shoes.

 Horseshoe Bend, AZ Trail Distance: 1.5 miles roundtrip

 Horseshoe Bend, AZ Trail Difficulty: Nice and easy